-DIAP Training ; AS MCSAP plans to send (1) Law Enforcement Officer working full time with MCSAP program to attend the DIAP once every year.
+DIAP Training: AS MCSAP plans to send (1) Law Enforcement Officer working full time with MCSAP program to attend the DIAP once every year.
 This training is intended to familiarize and update Law Enforcement Officers and Inspectors on tactics and criminal interdiction techniques involving everyday CMV traffic in transit.
 Upon completion, the Law Enforcement Officer will be able to recognize the criminal trend and Trafficking patterns, Roadside Interview Techniques items of interest, concealment and search techniques, trucks and terrorism and control deliveries.
-Total travel days in inclusive of the one week class duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out of AS (10 days).
-Total cost inclusive of airfare (\$2,500.00), lodging (\$780.00) and M&IE (\$408.00) for one traveler.
+Total travel days in inclusive of the 3 day classes duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out of AS (7days.)
+The total cost inclusive of airfare (\$2,500.00), lodging (\$780.00) and MIE (\$408.00) for one traveler is \$3,688.00.